elementor/elementor-developers-docs/src/managers/registering-widgets.md

 add_action( 'elementor/widgets/register', 'register_new_widgets' );
 ```

-This hooks to the new `elementor/widgets/register` action hook which holds the widgets manager.
+This hooks to the `elementor/widgets/register` action hook which holds the widgets manager.
 The manager then registers new widgets by passing the widget instance.

 ## Registering New Widgets in Previous Versions